Skip to content

 • below — lowest threshold wins

-5. Classified stateactive, inactive, or unavailable per the table above
+6. Classified stateactive, inactive, or unavailable per the table above

-6. default key — final fallback for any unmatched state
+7. default — final fallback

 Where Colour Maps Are Valid